 Loneliness - although dogs do need more sleep than humans do, and spend extra hours in the daytime snoozing, experts agree that dogs experience feelings of loneliness when left alone for too long or too often.
 Daycare is a way to provide your dog with companionship, both 2-legged and 4-legged, to ease any feelings of loneliness your dog may be dealing with when you are away.

 Puppies - must be at least 3 months of age and should have had their second set of vaccinations 10 days prior to beginning daycare.
-Although vaccinations are no guarantee a dog will not pick up that which it has been vaccinated against, the chances are greatly decreased.
+Although vaccinations are no guarantee a dog will not pick up that which they have been vaccinated against, the chances are greatly decreased.
 Please talk to us about starting daycare with regards to spays / neuters.
 We also highly recommend that puppies wanting to join daycare take Puppy Socialization classes.

 Cozy & Intimate Space - The Little Dog House provides a cozy, intimate space for little dogs to romp and rest amongst same-size playmates.